PoCInnovation/Workshops/software/08.Express/README.md

 If you did, congratulations, that's a good habit to have, you can move on to the next step :partying_face:

-Else, enrich your test collection with tests for your new routes :wink:
+Else, enrich your test collection with tests for your new routes 😉

 #### Resources :
 - [Postman Collection](https://learning.postman.com/docs/sending-requests/intro-to-collections/)